05tb/tsjb-photo/content/gear/_index.md

 ### Reviews and Things
 See my [blogs page](/blogs/) for some gear reviews, comparisons, and other things.
 ### My Gear
 This is a list of the gear that I most commonly use when out taking photos!
+(Affiliate links).
 #### Cameras & Lenses:
 * [Panasonic Lumix G9](https://amzn.to/34LwJRZ)